sranins/BusinessApplication-ReleaseNotes/articles/index.md

 	<table>
 	<tr>
 	<td>
-	<h3>Which apps and services are included in these release notes?​</h3>
+	<h3>Which apps and services are covered in these release notes?​</h3>
 	<p>Power BI, PowerApps, Microsoft Flow, Microsoft Stream, and all of our Dynamics 365 sales, service, marketing, operations, finance, talent, and retail business applications are now together under one roof.
-These release notes cover all of these apps and services.</p>
+So these release notes cover all of these apps and services in one place.</p>
 	</td>
 	<td>
-	<h3>Do the release notes replace the Dynamics 365 Roadmap?</h3>
+	<h3>Do the release notes replace the Dynamics 365 roadmap?​</h3>
 	<p>Yes.
-With the release notes, we’ve separated out detailed visibility on what's next for our customers and partners.
-The release notes experience will have monthly minor updates with change tracking to quickly identify changes.</p>
+These release notes cover capabilities that are generally available or in preview.
+Features in development or planned for a later timeframe will be covered separately.
+We have an exciting line-up planned for the next wave, and we'll start letting you know about these capabilities in July.</p>
 	</td>
 	</tr>
 	</table>